 The CYMCAP software is dedicated to the calculation of ampacity and temperature rise calculations for power cable installations.
-It addresses steady-state and transient thermal cable rating as per the analytical techniques described by Neher-McGrath and the IEC 287© and IEC 853© International standards.
-The accuracy of our software provides increased confidence when upgrading power cable installations and designing new ones; maximizing the benefits from the considerable capital investment associated with them.
-It also helps increase system reliability and support the proper utilization of the installed equipment.
+The accuracy of the software provides increased confidence when upgrading power cable installations and designing new ones; maximizing the benefits from the considerable capital investment associated with them.
+It also helps increase system reliability and supports the proper utilization of the installed equipment.

 Contact us for more information, a demonstration or a quotation: